Happy New Year! Here are a few important items and discussions happening in Burlingame:

 1) Friday, 1/11/19, Coffee and Conversation with Emily, 8:30-9:30 AM, *NOTE THE NEW LOCATION: meet outside Royal Donut, 1165 Broadway, Burlingame

 Please join me this Friday morning, 1/11 at 8:30 AM for conversation and Q&A about local policy issues.
 Bring your questions and concerns about our City -- and bring a friend!
 Coffee and refreshments provided at no taxpayer expense.
 This is one of my favorite ways to communicate with residents and hear what matters to you.
-Since Il Piccolo hasn't re-opened yet, we'll meet outside Royal Donut, 1165 Broadway, and find a suitable space on Broadway based on the size of our group.
-Hope to see you there.
+We'll meet at Royal Donut, 1165 Broadway.
+Hope to see you there!

 2) Watch our City's new instructional video to learn how to navigate the California Drive Roundabout.
 To read more about the project details, visit our webpage dedicated to this project.
 Construction is expected to finish in February, weather permitting.